Severson-Group/AMDC-Hardware/docs/PowerStack.md

 Note that this voltage rail passes through a 1206 0R resistor for each DB-15 connector (i.e. each inverter).
 Thus, the user may depopulate this resistor if needed to remove this voltage rail from the connector.

+##### Power Requirements for `VDD`

+`VDD` is supplied by the internal `5V` or `3.3V` rail on the AMDC.
+This rail is typically not used as power for dynamic switching, since it is the I/O voltage level for the status lines.
+The status signals are typically DC values.
+Therefore, the power drawn from the internal AMDC rails is negligible compared to their capability.

 ## DB-15 Connectors

 The AMDC has 8x DB-15 connectors, one for each of the eight inverters.
 The DB-15 connectors are grouped into stacks of two, so there are four total stacks of DB-15 connectors across the front of the PCB.
 In the schematics, the top DB-15 connector in each stack is labeled as `A` and the bottom as `B`.
 The inverter numbering is as follows: